Physical Land Classification (PLC) is a mapping system that was designed to describe

 The Land Classification Group (Resource Inventory Section), Alberta Energy and Natural

-the methodology were developed from landform mapping schemes used by the System
+Many aspects of the methodology were developed from landform mapping schemes used

-of Soil Classification for Canada (1976).
-The PLC system is essentially a geomorphic
+by the System of Soil Classification for Canada (1976).
+The PLC system is essentially

-interpretation and classification system based on the principles of the inherent
+a geomorphic interpretation and classification system based on the principles of

 Physical Land Classification (PLC) maps have been created largely during the 1980s